 Proposed Research

-One way of both calculating the ice accumulation rates as well and breaking the degeneracy in the ages given by using the results from the two different production functions (Hartmann, 2005; Daubar et al., 2013) is to develop a thermal model to describe the conditions both within craters on the NPLD and on a flat, undisturbed section of the NRIC surface.
+The two production functions discussed above have dramatically different implications for the lifetime of individual craters and by extension the recent history of the polar deposits.
+Thus, one can distinguish between them by modeling ice accumulation rates within these craters.

-The thermal model will be based on Byrne (personal communication) that uses a semi-implicit method to solve the thermal conduction equation through a stack of numeric layers that can have varied thermo-physical properties.
-My preliminary work has developed a thermal model that is fully explicit method of solving the thermal diffusion equation for a stack of layers on a Mars, including the ability to calculate this for a stack of layers that is on an incline.
-Currently, my version of the model is being adapted to include carbon dioxide frost with the ultimate goal of generating arrays of temperatures that can be used in ice accumulation/ablation models similar to the one given in Dundas and Byrne (2010).
+I propose to develop a thermal model that uses a semi-implicit method to solve the thermal conduction equation through a stack of numeric layers that can have varied thermo-physical properties.
+My preliminary work has developed a thermal model that is fully explicit method of solving the thermal diffusion equation for a stack of layers on a Mars, including the ability to calculate this for a stack of layers that is on an incline and currently, my version of the model is being adapted to include seasonal carbon dioxide frost.
+I will utilize these surface temperatures with ice accumulation/ablation models similar to that of Dundas and Byrne (2010) to deduce ice accumulation rates within these craters.

 The thermal model will be solved in two cases, one for the bottom of a crater (where the features of the model taking into account slope as well as the ability to mask out solar radiation at times of day when the interior of the crater will be in shadow) and one for the flat surrounding surface on the NPLD.
 Digital terrain models (DTMs) of the NPLD craters are both currently released in the Planetary Data System (PDS) or have been generated by me using the resources available from HiRISE and the Regional Planetary Image Center (RPIF) at the University of Arizona.
-These DTMs will provide observational constraints on the amount of ice that can accumulate at the bottom of a crater, given our inputs of reasonable water vapor in the atmosphere.
-These constraints will allow us to model reasonable accumulation or ablation rates at the NPLD within a crater, and extrapolate it to the surface surrounding the crater.
-Since the NPLD surface, even assuming the larger age estimates, has not been exposed for long enough to be affected by long term changes in obliquity, changing orbital parameters will not play a large role in this variation (Montmessin et al., 2007).
+Our models will allow us to extrapolate accumulation rates within craters to those on the surface surrounding the crater.
+None of the age estimates above are long enough to be affected by long term changes in obliquity so changing orbital parameters will not play a large role in this modeling (Montmessin et al., 2007).

-This modeling will comprise the remainder of the time to the PhD thesis, and constitute a second paper on the topic.
+This modeling will comprise the remainder of the time to the PhD thesis, and constitute a second paper on the topic of polar accumulation rates (the first being already in preparation on the crater population ststistics).
 The tasks for this section of the proposal are therefore the following:

 Develop the fully explicit version of the thermal model into a semi-implicit one for speed.